pixotchi/Pixotchi-Eco/README.md

 - Prefer private Base RPCs with multiple endpoints for automatic failover.
 - If using the paymaster, ensure `NEXT_PUBLIC_CDP_*` are set; the app runs without it if omitted.

+## Known Limitations
+- Agent Mode currently supports minting the ZEST strain only (id 4, 10 SEED each, up to 5 at once).
+- Destructive admin operations (e.g., “delete everything”) are gated by confirmations but should only be used in secure environments.
+- Public API uses dynamic CORS with origin echo; rate limits and server‑side validation still apply.
+ - Automatic plant‑care alerts require an external scheduler (e.g., QStash or Vercel Cron) calling `/api/notifications/cron/plant-care`.

 ## License
 Licensed under the MIT License.
 See the `LICENSE` file at the project root for details.